 - muscle aches

 A mental health evaluation should be part of your recovery.
-People with addictions should be screened for depression and other mental health issues.
-You should also consider support groups during and after recovery.
-Organizations such as Narcotics Anonymous and Alcoholics Anonymous may help you avoid relapse with hydrocodone or another drug.
+People with substance use disorders should be screened for depression and other mental health issues.
+Also consider support groups during and after recovery.